TheBoringDuo/EmailSpammer/README.md

 Basic Email Spammer on python!

-WORKS ONLY WITH GMAIL.
-If you want to add another email providers you can change the code and use it.
+You need your email to be @gmail.
+If you want to add another email provider you can change the code yourself.

-You can send to every email but the sender email needs to be from gmail